Big East Coast storm to brush D.C. area with snow Friday into early Saturday

 Temperature ranges shown below will generally be lowest northwest of the District and highest to the southeast.

 7 a.m. to noon Friday: Patchy light snow or flurries, especially west of the District.
 Dusting/coating possible.
-Temperatures near freezing rising to mid-30s.
+Temperatures near freezing, rising to mid-30s.

 Noon to 5 p.m.: Patchy light snow.
 Little or no snow accumulation.
 Temperatures: 33 to 37.

 5 to 10 p.m.: Areas of light snow.
 Coating to an inch or so possible.
-Temperatures: Falling from the mid-30s to near 30.
+Temperatures: falling from the mid-30s to near 30.

 10 p.m. to 3 a.m.
 Saturday: Areas of snow, steadiest east of Interstate 95.
 Some additional accumulation possible, especially in eastern areas.
-Temperatures: Falling to 22 to 27.
+Temperatures: falling to 22 to 27.

 3 a.m. to 8 a.m.: Snow mostly tapers off from west to east.
-Temperatures: Falling to near 20.
+Temperatures: falling to near 20.

 8 a.m. to 1 p.m.: Flurries, snow showers may linger in eastern areas.
 Windy and cold.
 Temperatures: 20 to 25.